Tjilik Riwut Airport: Contemporary history

+By the late 1990s, the airport had undergone further upgrades to accommodate aircraft as large as the Douglas DC-9 and Fokker 100.
+During the decade, several airlines operated services at Palangkaraya, including Merpati Nusantara Airlines, which served Jakarta using Fokker F28 aircraft, and Sempati Air, which operated flights to Banjarmasin, Balikpapan, and Surabaya using Fokker F27 aircraft.

+On 15 August 2007, Garuda Indonesia resumed direct flights between Jakarta and Palangkaraya, marking its return to the city after nearly two decades.
+Garuda Indonesia had first launched a Palangkaraya–Jakarta service on 10 August 1984, using the Fokker F28.
+However, the service operated for only four years, until 1988, when the Indonesian government began integrating the operations of Garuda Indonesia and Merpati Nusantara Airlines.
+Under the resulting policy, most of Garuda Indonesia’s domestic routes were transferred to Merpati, while Garuda focused primarily on international services, with Merpati serving as its domestic feeder airline.
+Merpati subsequently withdrew from Palangkaraya altogether amid growing competition from airlines such as Sriwijaya Air and Batavia Air, ending its services to both Jakarta and Surabaya.

-On January 1, 2019, the Minister of Transportation transferred the operations of the airport from the Directorate General of Civil Aviation to Angkasa Pura II, now known as InJourney Airports.
+On 1 January 2019, the Minister of Transportation transferred the operations of the airport from the Directorate General of Civil Aviation to Angkasa Pura II, now known as InJourney Airports.

 Following the opening of the new terminal in 2019, all passenger flights were relocated there, leaving the old terminal abandoned and increasingly overgrown with vegetation.
 Although there are plans to convert the old terminal into a cargo facility, these have yet to be implemented.
 There are also proposals to repurpose the building as an Emergency Operations Center, which would function as a command hub for managing critical situations such as aircraft hijackings, accidents, and other emergencies.
 In addition, it is intended to serve as a coordination center for the National Agency for Disaster Countermeasure (BNPB) and helicopter operators during forest fire response operations.